Phospha 250 Neutral

-This product contains potassium and sodium and should be used with caution if regulation of these elements is desired.
+General: This product contains potassium and sodium and should be used with caution if regulation of these elements is desired.
 Occasionally, some individuals may experience a mild laxative effect during the first few days of phosphate therapy.
 If laxation persists to an unpleasant degree reduce the daily dose until this effect subsides or, if necessary, discontinue the use of the product.

 Caution should be exercised when prescribing this product in the following conditions: Cardiac disease (particularly in digitalized patients); severe adrenal insufficiency (Addison's disease); acute dehydration; severe renal insufficiency; renal function impairment or chronic renal disease; extensive tissue breakdown (such as severe burns); myotonia congenita; cardiac failure; cirrhosis of the liver or severe hepatic disease; peripheral or pulmonary edema; hypernatremia; hypertension; toxemia of pregnancy; hypoparathyroidism; and acute pancreatitis.
 Rickets may benefit from phosphate therapy, but caution should be exercised.
 High serum phosphate levels may increase the incidence of extraskeletal calcification.

-Patients with kidney stones may pass old stones when phosphate therapy is started and should be warned of this possibility.
+Information for Patients: Patients with kidney stones may pass old stones when phosphate therapy is started and should be warned of this possibility.
 Patients should be advised to avoid the use of antacids containing aluminum, magnesium, or calcium which may prevent the absorption of phosphate.

-Careful monitoring of renal function and serum calcium, phosphorus, potassium, and sodium may be required at periodic intervals during phosphate therapy.
+Laboratory: Careful monitoring of renal function and serum calcium, phosphorus, potassium, and sodium may be required at periodic intervals during phosphate therapy.
 Other tests may be warranted in some patients, depending on conditions.

-The use of antacids containing magnesium, aluminum, or calcium in conjunction with phosphate preparations may bind the phosphate and prevent its absorption.
+The use of antacids containing magnesium, aluminum, or calcium in conjunction with phosphate preparations may bind the phosphate and preventits absorption.
 Concurrent use of antihypertensives, especially diazoxide, guanethidine, hydralazine, methyldopa, or rauwolfia alkaloid; or corticosteroids, especially mineralocorticoids or corticotropin with sodium phosphate may result in hypernatremia.
 Calcium-containing preparations and/or Vitamin D may antagonize the effects of phosphates in the treatment of hypercalcemia.
 Potassium-containing medication or potassium-sparing diuretics may cause hyperkalemia.
 Patients should have serum potassium level determinations at periodic intervals.